biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   After RStudio automatically reloads, you should see the file ending in `.Rproj` in the RStudio `Files` tab in the lower right pane, and you will have the Project open.
 All done for now!

-(For future Code Club sessions, OSC users will have the Project automatically opened upon opening RStudio Server.
-If you're working locally and also using RStudio outside of this Project, you can open it by `File` \> `Open Project` inside RStudio, or by clicking the `.Rproj` file in your file browser, which will open RStudio *and* the Project.)
+(For future Code Club sessions: RStudio will by default reopen the most recently used Project, and therefore, OSC users will have the Project automatically opened.
+If you're working locally and are also using other Projects, you can open this Project with `File` \> `Open Project` inside RStudio, or by clicking the `.Rproj` file in your file browser, which will open RStudio *and* the Project.)

 <br>